 The MIP is a traditional two-year masters program that comprises a minimum of 36 credit hours of graduate coursework (12 three-hour classes).
-MIP students are required to take 4 core courses, 6 track courses, a general elective, and complete a capstone project and the GradFIRST Seminar.
-Satisfactory completion of the core courses ensures that students achieve the MIP program’s learning objectives, while the track courses are designed to build expertise in three specific issue area(s): human security, energy security, and nonproliferation
+MIP students are required to take 4 core courses and 7 elective courses and complete a capstone project and the GradFIRST Seminar (GRSC7001).
+Satisfactory completion of the core courses ensures that students achieve the MIP program’s learning objectives, while the elective courses are designed to build expertise in three specific issue areas: strategic trade and nonproliferation, human security, and energy security.

 To review the MIP Degree Program Timetable, please click here.
 The MIP Graduate Handbook is available here.